aleen42/PersonalWiki/Programming/JavaScript/Framework/underscore/array_index/array_index.md

 As we can see, the method `_.findIndex()` will return the element which has matched the given condition.
 Conversely, `_.findLastIndex()` is used to find the last element which has matched the conditions which you provide.

-To implement such two familiar functions, underscore has create a so called predicate
+To implement such two familiar functions, underscore has create a so called predicate function to judge wheher